ibm-cloud-docs/watson-assistant/add-custom-extension.md

 # Adding a custom extension
 {: #add-custom-extension}

-A custom extension is an integration with an external service you have defined.
-A custom extension can be created for any service with a REST API that is described by an OpenAPI specification.
+After you have built a custom extension, you must add it to the assistant before it can be accessed by actions.
 {: shortdesc}

-A custom extension provides access to the operations supported by the external service.
-After you connect the extension to your assistant, your actions can call the external service, passing in any necessary input data.
-After the external service responds, any returned response data is available as action variables that subsequent steps can access.
+Adding the extension to the assistant configures the extension for use within a particular environment (Draft or Live), and it makes the extension available in the **And next** field in the action editor.

-For more information about how to create a custom extension, see [Build a custom extension](/docs/watson-assistant?topic=watson-assistant-build-custom-extension).
+For information about how to create a custom extension, see [Build a custom extension](/docs/watson-assistant?topic=watson-assistant-build-custom-extension).

-## Adding the custom extension to your assistant
+To add a custom extension to the assistant, follow these steps:

-To add a custom extension to your assistant, follow these steps:
+1. From the **Draft environment** or **Live environment** page, click **Browse catalog**.

-1. From your assistant, navigate to the page for the environment where you want to configure the webhook (**Draft environment** or **Live environment**).
+    When you first add an extension to an assistant, the configuration settings you provide are applied only to the Draft environment.
+This is true even if you open the catalog from the **Live environment** page.

-1. Click **Browse catalog**.
+    {: note}

 1. On the **Integrations** page, go to the **Extensions** section and find the tile for the custom extension you want to add.
 Click the ![menu icon](images/kebab.png) menu icon if you want to see overview information about the extension.